AdobeDocs/uxp-photoshop-plugin-samples/swc-uxp-starter/README.md

 <img width="800" alt="package.json with resolutions block" src="assets/load-plugin-from-developer-tools.png">

 <br></br>
-You should be able to see a banner and a link in Photoshop plugin.
+You should be able to see a banner in Photoshop plugin.

 <img width="350" alt="package.json with resolutions block" src="assets/banner-starter.png">